Brain Aging Symposium

 CO-INVESTIGATOR OF THE HARVARD AGING BRAIN STUDY

-Dr. Yakeel T. Quiroz is Associate Professor in the Departments of Psychiatry and Neurology at Massachusetts General Hospital and Harvard Medical School in Boston, MA.
+Dr. Yakeel T. Quiroz is Associate Professor in the Departments of Psychiatry and Neurology at Massachusetts General Hospital and Boston University in Boston, MA.

 She is the Director of the Mass General Familial Dementia Neuroimaging Lab, and the Multicultural Alzheimer’s Prevention Program-MAPP.